table of contents Table of contents

 set global environment variable

-All variables are stored as string values.
-You can click the lock icon to encrypt the values and hide the value from all users that do not have write access.
+By default, all variables are stored as string values.
+When using variables, you can click the lock icon to hide the value from all read-only users.
 Any data you “lock” is encrypted at rest and in flight on our back end and is only decrypted when needed.

 Accessing variables in API checks